jmlue42/spectral-jsonapi-ruleset/README.md

 In lieu of a formal style guide (I know... ironic :grin:):
 - Take care to maintain the existing coding style, including tests.
 - Add tests for all new/edited rules including JSONPath testing.
+- Verify all linting and tests PASS: `npm test`

 ## License
 [MIT License](https://github.com/jmlue42/spectral-jsonapi-ruleset/blob/main/LICENSE)